► Porsche's latest Targa driven in the UK

 ► Still manages a 3.6sec 0-62mph sprint...

-Porsche's Targa variant turns 55 this year and, now more than ever, it seems to make no sense.
+Porsche's Targa variant recently turned 55 and, now more than ever, it seems to make no sense.
 On paper, it combines all the drawbacks of a Cabriolet and a Coupe, yet the Targa –– named after the world-renowned Targa Florio race – is arguably the most desirable non-GT 911 you can buy.
-So, what gives?

 What's it for?